thylong/ian/docs-source/content/basics/configuration.md

 weight: 5
 ---

-Ian relies a lot on configuration files as they describe your environment and your projects.
+Ian relies a lot on configuration files as they describe your environments.
 It's possible to edit your entire configuration using ian commands (recommended) but if you're stuck or if you simply prefer to edit manually your configuration, it's possible !